TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.1.1 AirForce General
 ----------------------
  Balances and Fixes:
- - AirForce General Sentry Drone build cost reduced from 850 to 700
+ - [NOTRELEVANT] AirForce General Sentry Drone build cost reduced from 850 to 700
- - AirForce General Chinook (not Combat Chinook) build cost increased from 950 to 1100 to match the other USA factions Chinooks
+ - [NOTRELEVANT] AirForce General Chinook (not Combat Chinook) build cost increased from 950 to 1100 to match the other USA factions Chinooks
- - AirForce General Supply Center refund value changed from 400 to 450 due to the Chinook price change
+ - [NOTRELEVANT] AirForce General Supply Center refund value changed from 400 to 450 due to the Chinook price change
- - AirForce General Avenger build cost increased from 1600 to 1700
+ - [NOTRELEVANT] AirForce General Avenger build cost increased from 1600 to 1700
- - AirForce General Microwave Tank build cost increased from 800 to 900
+ - [NOTRELEVANT] AirForce General Microwave Tank build cost increased from 800 to 900
- - Fixed Airforce General Firebase that use wrong model at snowy-reallydamaged condition
+ - [NOTRELEVANT] Fixed Airforce General Firebase that use wrong model at snowy-reallydamaged condition
- - Emergency Repair no longer available for AirForce General
+ - [NOTRELEVANT] Emergency Repair no longer available for AirForce General

  AIRFORCE GENERAL AIRCRAFTS:
- - AirForce General aircrafts healthpoint increased to 110% compared to their other USA general counterparts
+ - [NOTRELEVANT] AirForce General aircrafts healthpoint increased to 110% compared to their other USA general counterparts
- - Toned down AirForce General Countermeasures upgrade flares to compensate his aircrafts with Point Defense Laser by default
+ - [NOTRELEVANT] Toned down AirForce General Countermeasures upgrade flares to compensate his aircrafts with Point Defense Laser by default
- - Rebalanced aircraft Point Defense Laser:
+ - [NOTRELEVANT] Rebalanced aircraft Point Defense Laser:
    > Fixed the Point Defense Laser issue that sometimes not responding (that sometime reload faster, sometime slower)
    > AirForce General aircrafts Point Defense Laser reload time greatly increased
    > Only King Raptor that have faster Point Defense Laser reload time
    > Remove Point Defense Laser ability from AirForce General standard Chinook

  SPECIAL POWERS AIRCRAFTS:
- - Improved AirForce Carpet Bomb efficiency
+ - [?]
+Improved AirForce Carpet Bomb efficiency
- - AirForce Carpet Bomb can be called from other generals Strategy Center
+ - [IMPROVEMENT] AirForce Carpet Bomb can be called from other generals Strategy Center
- - AirForce General A-10 Strike Generals Power reload time reduced from 4:00 to 3:30
+ - [NOTRELEVANT] AirForce General A-10 Strike Generals Power reload time reduced from 4:00 to 3:30

  COMBAT CHINOOK:
- - Combat Chinook can no longer load vehicles
+ - [NOTRELEVANT] Combat Chinook can no longer load vehicles
- - Combat Chinook can be build when you have either a War Factory or an Airfield
+ - [NOTRELEVANT] Combat Chinook can be build when you have either a War Factory or an Airfield
- - Combat Chinook hotkey changed from 'T' to 'A'
+ - [NOTRELEVANT] Combat Chinook hotkey changed from 'T' to 'A'
- - Combat Chinook build cost increased from 1200 to 1300
+ - [NOTRELEVANT] Combat Chinook build cost increased from 1200 to 1300
- - Combat Chinook healthpoint reduced from 350 to 320
+ - [NOTRELEVANT] Combat Chinook healthpoint reduced from 350 to 320
- - Now you can build Combat Chinook from the Airfield as well
+ - [NOTRELEVANT] Now you can build Combat Chinook from the Airfield as well
- - Resized Combat Chinook model.
+ - [IMPROVEMENT] Resized Combat Chinook model.
 Now it's as big as normal Chinook.
- - Improved Combat Chinook model, also fixed the missing fireport bones
+ - [IMPROVEMENT] Improved Combat Chinook model, also fixed the missing fireport bones

  KING RAPTOR:
- - King Raptor damage per missile reduced from 125 to 100, matching normal Raptor missile damage
+ - [NOTRELEVANT] King Raptor damage per missile reduced from 125 to 100, matching normal Raptor missile damage
- - King Raptor will use the yellow missile trail only when reached heroic veterancy
+ - [NOTRELEVANT] King Raptor will use the yellow missile trail only when reached heroic veterancy
- - King Raptor weapon reload time increased from 2000 to 6000 miliseconds, matching normal Raptor weapon reload time
+ - [NOTRELEVANT] King Raptor weapon reload time increased from 2000 to 6000 miliseconds, matching normal Raptor weapon reload time

  COMANCHE:
- - Correct selection cameo for Stealth Comanche
+ - [IMPROVEMENT] Correct selection cameo for Stealth Comanche
- - Fixed Stealth Comanche behavior after upgraded with the stealth upgrade.
+ - [?]
+Fixed Stealth Comanche behavior after upgraded with the stealth upgrade.
 Now they will respond to enemies when idle correctly.
- - Stealth Comanche re-stealth time increased from 1500 to 2000 miliseconds
+ - [NOTRELEVANT] Stealth Comanche re-stealth time increased from 1500 to 2000 miliseconds

  NIGHTHAWK:
- - You cannot build AirForce General Nighthawk if you didn't unlock it on the Generals Promotions
+ - [NOTRELEVANT] You cannot build AirForce General Nighthawk if you didn't unlock it on the Generals Promotions
- - If you play as AirForce General, you can build other subfaction Nighthawk correctly
+ - [IMPROVEMENT] If you play as AirForce General, you can build other subfaction Nighthawk correctly

  New Stuff:
- - Hypersonic Aurora
+ - [NOTRELEVANT] Hypersonic Aurora
      Stealthed Aurora Bomber.
 Use the black Aurora skin (was used to Aurora Alpha skin on patch 1.04 before).
- - Support Nighthawk
+ - [NOTRELEVANT] Support Nighthawk
      Upgraded version of Nighthawk capable of healing infantry on the ground below it and also repairs nearby aircraft, allowing this unit to support your troops while remain unseen.
 Replaces AirForce General standard Nighthawk.
- - F/A-32 Ernest
+ - [NOTRELEVANT] F/A-32 Ernest
      Ernest attack aircraft is an advanced unit with scattering missiles attack that have wide area damage.
 Effective against ground units.
 Have no air-to-air capability.
 Requires Strategy Center and Rank 1 Generals Promotion.